yuanbei/Nars-Wiki/Data-And-Knowledge-Bases.md

 One possible way is to swap concepts between RAM and database when the system is running.
 In this way, the system only keep high-priority concepts in the RAM, and save the low-priority concepts in the database.

-Since the units of data are belief, task, and concept, and the database also need to keep the priority distribution among them, the database should be object-oriented, rather than relational.
+Since the units of data are belief, task, and concept, and the database also needs to keep the priority distribution among them, the database should be object-oriented, rather than relational.

 ### Knowledge source

 Another way to use database in NARS is to store knowledge to be read into the system.
 Different from the database that stores the memory image, a knowledge base of NARS can have any internal structure, as far as its query result can be translated into Narsese sentences.
 Examples of knowledge base include WordNet, Cyc, and DBpedia.
-It is also possible to build database containing Narsese sentences that are converted from other sources, and use it to train a NARS.
+It is also possible to build database containing Narsese sentences that are converted from other sources, and to use it to train a NARS.

 There are two major modes for NARS to get knowledge from such a knowledge base: